qpdf/qpdf/manual/index.rst

       more detail what the behavior is.
 See :ref:`ref.object-accessors` for a more in-depth discussion.

+  - C API Enhancements

-    - Overhaul error handling for the object handle functions in the C API.
+    - Overhaul error handling for the object handle functions C API.
 See comments in the "Object handling" section of :file:`include/qpdf/qpdf-c.h` for details.
       In particular, exceptions thrown by the underlying C++ code